wacncontent/CustomizeTool/output/articles/storage/storage-create-storage-account.md

 To remove a storage account that you are no longer using, use **Delete** on the dashboard or the **Configure** page. **Delete** deletes the entire storage account, including all of the blobs, tables, and queues in the account.

 > [AZURE.WARNING] It's not possible to restore a deleted storage account or retrieve any of the content that it contained before deletion.
 Be sure to back up anything you want to save before you delete the account.
-This also holds true for any resources in the accountâ€”once you delete a blob, table, queue, or file, it is permanently deleted.
+This also holds true for any resources in the <!-- deleted by customization accountâ€”once --><!-- keep by customization: begin --> account¡ªonce <!-- keep by customization: end --> you delete a blob, table, queue, or file, it is permanently deleted.
 >
 > If your storage account contains VHD files for an Azure virtual machine, then you must delete any images and disks that are using those VHD files before you can delete the storage account.
 First, stop the virtual machine if it is running, and then delete it.
 To delete disks, navigate to the **Disks** tab and delete any disks there.
 To delete images, navigate to the **Images** tab and delete any images that are stored in the account.